 For EMG lead placement:

 - Ensure that there is enough extra lead material to allow for natural postures and movements of the animal.
-If the lead is stretched to tight, it can easily pull of the muscle.
+If the lead is stretched to tight, it can easily pull out of the muscle.

 - As shown in the manual, it is important to tie suture around the silicone tubing at the EMG entry point as well as the tip cover portion of the lead.
 This will hold the EMG lead securely in place and prevent it from pulling out.